beneslami/Computer-Architecture/Week1 - Instruction set Architecture/README.md

 The middle layers provide feedback to guide applications and technology research directions.

-Moore's Law says that the number of transistors in a processor doubles every 18 to 24 months.
+Moore's Law says that the number of transistors in a processor is doubled every 18 to 24 months.
 The below diagram shows the gradual growth in the performance of processor until 2012.

 ![picture](data/Moore.png)